razi-cmu/CPS240/Lecture_6.md

 Finally, in the `Driver` class, objects of both payment types are created.
 The program then calls the `pay()` method on each object.
 Even though the objects are different, they can both be treated as Payment types because they follow the same interface rules.

+Let's see another example of Interfaces in Java.

 `Account.java`
 ```java
 package com.cmu;